My Incredible, Agonizing Quest to Find the Worst Movie on Netflix

 I attempted to form an argument to myself that, as a parody, it didn’t qualify for this article.
 I also considered pretending I hadn’t noticed its existence.
 But.
 In the interest of journalism, I knew I had to watch.
 And I was right.
 The movie is bad bad bad bad bad.

-Almost all of the humour in the movie comes from men doing things that are not traditionally thought of as being masculine.
+Almost all of the humor in the movie comes from men doing things that are not traditionally thought of as being masculine.
 There are jokes where male characters talk about skincare, refer to their ballet training, complain about pillow softness, and listen to Justin Bieber.
 The rest of the movie's jokes are jarringly obvious pop cultural references.
 There are two scenes where a character dances the Robot.

 This was the first movie that actually made me angry with its shittiness.
 My fists clenched into balls several times.
 I could physically feel the movie on top of me, like a weighted blanket.